 This study used mixed methods to assess the effect of crisis on integrated community case management of childhood illness in South Sudan.
 Specifically, the research aimed to assess the ability of integrated community case management (iCCM) programs in South Sudan to continue providing services during emergencies, and document past and current bottlenecks in iCCM program implementation in South Sudan prior to and during emergencies.
-The case study found that some displaced CHWs continued to provide treatment in communities they were displaced to, if they were able to take supplies with them.
+The case study found that some displaced community health workers (CHWs) continued to provide treatment in communities they were displaced to, if they were able to take supplies with them.

 The Airbel Impact Lab at IRC is a team of researchers, strategists and innovators committed to the accelerated design, rigorous evaluation and cost-effective scaling of the most impactful solutions supporting people affected by crisis.